SyncfusionExamples/create-pdf-in-csharp/README.md

 # Create PDF file in C#

 The [Syncfusion .NET PDF library](https://www.syncfusion.com/document-processing/pdf-framework/net) allows users to create PDF files programmatically using C#.
-Also users can create create PDF documents from scratch or files in other formats such as Word, Excel, PowerPoint (PPTX), web pages, and images.
+Also users can create PDF documents from scratch or files in other formats such as Word, Excel, PowerPoint (PPTX), web pages, and images.
 | Sample name | Description
 |------|------|
 |[PDF file from scratch](https://github.com/SyncfusionExamples/create-pdf-in-csharp/blob/main/pdf_from_scratch) | Create a PDF file from scratch With the help of [Syncfusion .NET PDF Library](https://www.syncfusion.com/document-processing/pdf-framework/net) |